olbein's dance of death was published in several editions from 1538 and later. But the woodcuts are clearly older than this.

 Melchior Trechsel was one of the two brothers, who published Holbein's dance of death in 1538, and "Hans Formschneider" was probably the same "Hanns Lützelburger formschnider", who cut the woodblocks for Holbein's dance of death (picture to the right).

 But the final proof that the woodcuts were finished before Holbein left the Continent, is found in Berlin's Kupferstichkabinett.
 In the Cabinet are 23 round ink drawings that are copies of the woodcuts and one of these, the emperor, carries the year 1527.(2)

 One might argue that it could be the other way around — that maybe the woodcuts are copies of the drawings — but if this were the case they would have been laterally reversed.
 Furthermore the drawing of the duchess is marked by the letters "HL", which is thought to be the mark of the woodcutter (Hans Lützelburger).
 There wouldn't have been such a woodcutter's mark on the original drawing, which proves that the drawings are copies of the woodcuts.(3)

-So the woodcuts had been finished a least 12 years, before Trechsel published them in 1538.
-We can only guess as to why it took him 12 years.
-Was he afraid of censorship?
-Or did he hope to find a woodcutter, who could execute those woodcuts (e.g. soldier and waggoner) that Hans Lützelburger had left unfinished?
+So the woodcuts had been finished a least 12 years, before the Trechsel brothers published them in 1538.
+We can only guess as to why it took them 12 years.
+Were they afraid of censorship?
+Or did they hope to find a woodcutter, who could execute those woodcuts (e.g. soldier and waggoner) that Hans Lützelburger had left unfinished?